Table of Contents

 Typically, these burst blood vessels release only a drop or two of blood.
 But that fluid is pinched between the layers of the eye, and it can bulge outward.
 You might feel the injury when you blink, and you can be tempted to pinch or squeeze to make the fluid go away.

-Don't take matters into your own hands.
+Do not take matters into your own hands.
 With time and patience, your body will absorb the errant blood and restore your eye to health.
 But, Mayo Clinic says, your doctor may want to check your eye if the bleeding was caused by a poke, pinch, or another form of trauma.

 If you deal with this issue repeatedly, your doctor might want to investigate and treat the underlying cause.
 Addressing your high blood pressure, for example, could keep future eye bleeds from taking hold.